IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

 ## Internal IBM users

-IBM users can use pre-release versions of the IDT (bx and all plugins).
+IBM users can use pre-release versions of the IDT (ibmcloud and all plugins).
 The installer will check if you have the internal "stage1" plugin repo defined, and ask if you want to use it for updates.
-Note: Since during initial install of the bx CLI does not have extra plugin repos defined, it only applies during subsequent updates.
+Note: Since during initial install of the ibmcloud CLI does not have extra plugin repos defined, it only applies during subsequent updates.